tomleibo/NeuralComposer/README.md

  2. Converting from mp3 to wav was not in the scope of the project and we used an external library called lame. installing is as easy as: sudo apt-get install lame
  3. After converting to wav, reading it was a lot easier.
 We used the library scipy.io.wavfile which returns a numpy array with meta data and byte arrays

-## Section 4, 5 & 6  - The Code and building instructions
+## Sections 4, 5 & 6  - The Code and building instructions
 The code was generated in a python notebook which ran on an AWS machine and can be found on https://github.com/tomleibo/NeuralComposer

 ### Building and Running